 Model answer – meets required standard

 When examining the water-heating unit, it becomes clear that several design features fail to minimise heat loss effectively.
 The casing is made from two thin aluminium sheets.
-Using two sheets is an advantage so that if heat travels from the first one there would be a barrier between the first and second wall to prevent heat from escaping to the environment.
+Using two sheets is an advantage, so that if heat travels from the first one, there would be a barrier between the first and second walls to prevent heat from escaping to the environment.
 However, aluminium is a very good conductor of heat.
 This means heat from the warm water inside travels quickly through the inner aluminium layer, across the insulation gaps, and then through the outer layer to the surrounding air.
 Because the metal is thin, it offers little resistance to this heat flow, so the unit loses heat much faster than intended through conduction.

-It is a positive feature of the design to include a layer of foam insulation because foam does not conduct heat thereby preventing heat loss.
+It is a positive feature of the design to include a layer of foam insulation because foam does not conduct heat, thereby preventing heat loss.
 However, it is loosely fitted and contains several gaps and unsealed joints.
 Insulation only works properly when it is fitted tightly, with no spaces for air to move around.
 In this unit, the gaps allow warm air to move and escape, which increases heat loss through convection.
 The unsealed joints also allow cooler outside air to enter and mix with the warmer air inside the casing.
 As a result, the insulation cannot perform to its rated level and offers far less protection than expected.

-The casing has also been painted matte black which increases heat loss.
-Matte black surfaces are good emitters of radiant heat; hence their high emissivity will enhance heat loss due to radiation.
+The casing has also been painted matte black, which increases heat loss.
+Matte black surfaces are good emitters of radiant heat; hence, their high emissivity will enhance heat loss due to radiation.

 Finally, the casing includes small ventilation holes near the top and bottom.
 These holes create a natural circulation of air because warm air rises and escapes through the top holes, while cooler air is drawn in through the bottom ones.
 This effect speeds up convective heat loss and constantly removes warm air from inside the casing.